xxjayvxx/xxjayvxx/README.md

-## Hi there👋, This is Jv Chrice P. Palomo, a 21 years old college student from San Enrique, iloilo.
+## Hi there👋, This is Jv Chrice P. Palomo, a 21-year-old college student from San Enrique, iloilo.

 <!--
 **xxjayvxx/xxjayvxx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.